RenderKit/ospray/doc/api.md

                                             `OSP_RIBBON`

-  int                basis                  `OSPCurveBasis` for defining the curve.
+  uchar              basis                  `OSPCurveBasis` for defining the curve.
                                              Supported bases are:

                                             `OSP_LINEAR`